oscillator25/watson-spreadsheet/README.md

 - Input is a spreadsheet with columns for questions + answers and one for each emotional tone ...
 - My example spreadsheet ( John Lennon, Rolling Stone interview ) https://docs.google.com/spreadsheets/d/1UVbnv8KJ5ycYxdl_1LIr7XzFaPGhRqvf5SQRCrBqwpg/pubhtml
 - Create a Watson Tone Analyzer service on Bluemix and obtain credentials for it ( see note below )
+- Add Alchemy Service from Bluemix ( for concepts )
 - Type `node app` to run the app

 Note